Mikaela/gist/pwa/README.md

 ## Travel

-* https://guide.suomenlinna.fi/ - mobile guide for Suomenlinna (UNESCO World Heritage site)
+* https://guide.suomenlinna.fi/ - mobile guide for Suomenlinna (UNESCO World Heritage site), which is also a neighbourhood in Helsinki, Finland.

 ## Not PWAs but still possibly useful for homescreens